History of Christianity in Hungary: Carolingian Age

-Cemeteries display the traits of Christianization of Pannonia from the 830s.
-Commoners were still buried near sacred groves, but the orientation of their graves became consequently west–east.
-The offerings of food and drink almost disappeared from their graves in 860s.
-The rulers' retainers were buried in new cemeteries near the churches.
-The Conversion lists more than 30churches in Pannonia.
-It also refers to Christian Avars who paid tax to the royal treasury.
+By the time the Conversion was completed, more than 30 churches had been consecrated by the archbishops of Salzburg in Pannonia.
+Cemeteries display the traits of Christianization of Transdanubia from the 830s.
+Commoners were still buried near sacred groves, but the orientation of their graves was consequently west–east.
+The offerings of food and drink almost disappeared from the commoners' graves in the 860s.
+The rulers' retainers were buried in new cemeteries near churches.
+The Conversion also refers to Christian Avars who paid tax to the royal treasury.

 Pagan Magyars

 Coming from the region of the Ural Mountains, the Magyars settled in the Pontic steppes before the late 830s.
 They were among the subject peoples of the Khazar Khaganate for an uncertain period, but from the mid-9th-century they acted as an independent power.
 Ahmad ibn Rustah, Abu Sa'id Gardezi and other medieval Muslim geographers who preserved earlier scholars' records of the 9th-century Magyars described them as star- and fire-worshipers.
 Al-Bakri added that the 10th-century Magyars worshipped the "Lord of the Sky" whom modern historians associate with Tengri.
 Later prohibitions in Christian legislation indicate that sacrifices made at sacred groves and springs were important elements of the pagan Magyars' cult.
 The mutilation of corpses is well-documented in pre-Christian cemeteries, implying a fear of the return of spirits.

 The Magyars came into contact with Muslims, Jews and Christians, but all theories on their influence on the Magyars' religious life are speculative.
 The hagiographic Life of Constantine mentions that the future St Cyril run into a band of Magyar warriors in the Crimea in 860.
 They wanted to kill him, but his prayers allegedly convinced them to spare his life.

 The Magyars were regularly hired by their neighbors to intervene in their conflicts.
-The Byzantine Emperor Leo the Wise incited them to invade Bulgaria in 894, but the Bulgarians made an alliance with the Pechenegs.
+The Byzantine emperor Leo the Wise incited them to invade Bulgaria in 894, but the Bulgarians made an alliance with the Pechenegs.
 The Pechenegs attacked the Magyars from the east, forcing them to abandon the Pontic steppes.
 They crossed the Carpathian Mountains and settled in the plains along the Middle Danube around 895.
 They conquered Pannonia, destroyed Moravia and defeated the Bavarians between 900 and 907.
 Theotmar, Archbishop of Salzburg, recorded that they destroyed Christian churches in Pannonia.